evaliu1/CarND-Vehicle-Detection-P5/README.md

 ![alt text](https://github.com/evaliu1/CarND-Vehicle-Detection-P5/blob/master/Images/Heat_map6.JPG)

-##### Here the resulting bounding boxes are drawn onto the last frame in the series:
-![alt text][image7]

 ---

-###Discussion
+### Discussion

-####1.
-Briefly discuss any problems / issues you faced in your implementation of this project.
+#### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
+At the beginning I only called three times for the find_car function to add windows.
+But for the heat map part, it was not so accurate.
+So I added more function call to add windows.
+Then the heat map worked better.